KeyanSong/431-2018/slides/postclass/grades.md

     - 30% of your course quiz grade
     - 30% of your course project grade

-I have not yet decided what the cutoff for an A/B will be, but will be no lower than 85.0 and no higher than 88.0, and I will not make that determination until after all course scores are available to me, on 2018-12-13.

-- A **course score** of 70.0 - 84.9 will definitely receive a grade of B in the course.
-- A **course score** of 88.0 - 100.0 will definitely receive a grade of A in the course.
-- **Course scores** of 85.0 - 87.9 will be the range where I review all materials again carefully, to make a final determination.

-## Special Circumstances

-**Homework Regrade Requests** Students who have a **course score** of 88 or higher (without reviewing the homework regrade requests) will not have their homework reviewed.
-All others will be reviewed, and homework scores changed appropriately, before I make final determinations of course grades.

-- Students with a **course score** below 70 are rare, but it has happened.
-If it does this year, I'll review the situation after the projects are complete and make a determination about what to do at that time.
-The main options are C and Incomplete, practically.
+### Final Grade Assignment

+- The cutoff was 86.5% for an A. Students with a course score of 86.5 or higher received an A.
+- Students with course scores between 70 and 84 received a B.
+- No one wound up with a course score between 84 and 86.5, nor did anyone wind up with a score below 70.

 ## When Will Grades Be Available?

 I expect to post course grades to SIS on 2018-12-14, in the afternoon.
-You should anticipate that the grade will be available to you on SIS sometime on 2018-12-17.
+You should anticipate that the grade will be available to you on SIS sometime on 2018-12-17, perhaps earlier, but I have no control over that.

 - I do not post individual elements of project or presentation grades, nor will I send them out via email.
+I am at CWRU on Monday 2018-12-17 between 1 PM and 3 PM and again on Thursday 2018-12-20 from 11 AM to Noon.
+If you wish to speak with me in those windows in person or by phone, please request an appointment via email.
-- If you have further questions, Dr. Love will be available to review emails through 2018-12-21, at which point he will close the books on 431.
+- If you have further questions, I will be available to review emails through 2018-12-21, at which point I will close the books on 431.